ALTERNATIVE NEWSWEEKLY FOUNDATION

 Section 3.
 Vice President.
 The vice president of the corporation shall be the current President of the Association of Alternative Newsmedia.
 The vice president shall report directly to the president.
 The vice president shall assume the position of president if the office of president becomes vacant during the president’s term.

-Section 4.
+Section 5.
 Treasurer.
-The treasurer of the corporation shall be the current Executive Director of the Association of Alternative Newsmedia shall have oversight of all funds and investments of the corporation, and shall keep regular books of account.
+The treasurer of the corporation shall have oversight of all funds and investments of the corporation, and shall review the regular books of account.
 He or she shall provide a financial statement to the Board at all of its meetings and at the annual meeting.
-In general, he or shee will perform all duties incident to the office of treasurer.
+In general, he or she will perform all duties incident to the office of treasurer.

 Section 1.
 Designation and Composition of Committees.
 The Board of Directors, by resolution adopted by a majority of the directors, may designate one or more committees.
 Each committee chair must be a member of the Board of Directors, though persons not on the Board may serve on Committees.